mdelobelle/obsidian_supercharged_links/README.md

 ```
 This will target all HTML elements that contain the `data-link-tags` property, that is, all supercharged links.

-To put a fancy 👤 emoji before the name of each link to a "category: people" note:
+To put a 👤 emoji before the name of each link to a "category: people" note:
 ```css
 .data-link-icon[data-link-category$="People" i]::before{
     content: "👤 "